Formosa Resolution of 1955: The 1990s

 Despite the Third Taiwan Strait Crisis of 1996, which involved Chinese missile tests in the waters near Taiwan, Taiwan held their first free presidential vote in 1996.
 These missile tests were meant to sway Taiwanese voters to vote against the pro-independence candidates such as incumbent Kuomintang president Lee Teng-hui and the Democratic Progressive Party's Peng Ming-min.
 Ultimately, Lee won the election by a large margin in March 1996.

 The 21st century

 By the 2010s, the U.S. had recognized the PRC's China as the one and only China for decades.
-However, when Donald J. Trump won the U.S. presidential election in 2016, Trump broke the U.S. code of conduct towards China when he spoke with Taiwanese President Tsai Ing-wen in a telephone call.
-This raised questions over the U.S.' commitment to its One-China policy.
+However, when Donald Trump won the U.S. presidential election in 2016, Trump broke the U.S. code of conduct towards China when he spoke with Taiwanese President Tsai Ing-wen in a telephone call.
+This raised questions over the U.S.' commitment to its One China policy.
 President Trump attempted to alleviate these doubts during a call on February 9, 2017, with General Secretary of the Chinese Communist Party Xi Jinping, in which he restated he would honor the One China policy.
 Despite honoring this policy, the U.S. still maintains unofficial ties with Taiwan, including the provisions of defense aid.